ks-tec/BME280_I2C/README.md

 - GitHub
   https://github.com/ks-tec/BME280_I2C

-    How to installation, it is download zip archive file from following link.
+    How to installation, it is download zip archived file from following link.
     And import the file to your environment.
     https://github.com/ks-tec/BME280_I2C/archive/master.zip